 Did you know that National Park visits are natural mood boosters?
 And, according to an article at National Geographic, “being surrounded by nature has been proven to improve cognitive function, aid sleep, and increase attention span.”

-Hike to Bullhead Lake in Glacier National Park
+Hike to Bullhead Lake in Glacier National Park in the fall

 Although this portion of the Swiftcurrent Trail is a popular day hike, there’s plenty of space for sitting on rocks to gaze at the deep blue waters of Bullhead Lake.
 Enjoy a picnic lunch before heading back to the trailhead.